Code-Institute-Submissions/rpaulnarcis-rpnarcis-milestone2/README.md

 #### Home page
 - The home page has a warm feel to it with a hero image of a Caribbean beach resort, a video is loaded one can hear the sound of a steel pan as if you were already there.
 #### Packages page
-- this page outline all the packages available. it gives both a visual and geological field to it with marked maps outlining the restaurants we partner with where a discount is possible.
+- This page outline all the packages available. it gives a visual, geological and responsive feel where the user can click on the  map markers and get the name of the restaurants or hotels we partner with where a discount is possible.
 #### Restuarants page
 - A clear outline of the eating establishments we do business with displayed in a gallery format with each image linked to the website's home page.
 #### Gallery page
-- a beautiful image gallery display just some of the marvelous wonders that the Caribbean has to offer.
+- A beautiful image gallery display just some of the marvelous wonders that the Caribbean has to offer.
 #### about Us page
 - The about page is home to our mission statement followed by some Customers Reviews and our cancellation policies and practices.
 #### Features Left to Implement